 We recognize that this has caused some concern, and know that the current system is not as convenient as it should be.
 We are confident that our new parking app will significantly improve the way patients and families pay for parking at our sites.

 The new parking app will allow people to pay right from their phones, receive time expiration alerts and extend their parking without having to return to the meter.
 This will help guests and patients who are unsure how long their hospital visit may last.
-We are fast-tracking the new app, and hope to have it available in late February 2019.
+We are fast-tracking the new app, and hope to have it available spring 2019.

 We recognize that paying for parking can be an extra financial burden on our staff, visitors and guests and to compensate for that we try to keep parking rates below or near fair market value.
 As well, AHS provides compassionate parking passes to people facing financial hardship on a case-by-case basis.